 Estate agent fees

-Some Estate agents work on a no fee basis for the seller and they do this by passing the costs onto the buyer.
+Some Estate agents work on a no fee basis for the seller and they do this by passing the costs onto the buyer, by charging a % of the purchase price.
 Make sure to ask this prior to putting in an offer so you can take this expense into account.

 I’s recommend going for the best survey you can afford, your mortgage company will likely do a basic survey, but paying an extra £200-300 could save you £1000’s if it turns out your new home will need a £40,000 new roof shortly!